Travel Merchant Account And Payment Processing

 If you haven’t heard the story yet, it’s likely that you are experiencing what so many others have gone through before.
 It goes something like this:

 You have a few bank statements and a spotless track record as a young merchant: few chargebacks, great business plan and a decent to excellent credit score.
 And still, it’s difficult to find a company to process credit card payments.
 You’ve discovered – through research or experience – that despite it all, you operate in a high risk environment.
 But remember, all is not lost.
-With some negotiation and risk management strategies all of this can be overcome.
+With some negotiation with the underwriter and risk management strategies all of this can be overcome.
 It’s for this reason Durango Merchant Services exists, to advocate for you through this process and help get a travel merchant account and secure payment processing.

 Challenge 1: Travel Companies Tend to Have High Chargeback Rates